dantonik/knowledge-hub/docs/computer-science/programming/programming-languages/python/oop/overview.md

 ## super()
 super() return a proxy object (temporary object of the superclass) that allows us to access methods of the base class.

+Method Resolution Order (MRO) is the order in which methods should be inherited in the presence of multiple inheritance.
+You can view the MRO by using the `__mro__` attribute.